 Defensive Racquetball Serving

-As you may have guessed, these types of racquetball serves are considered defensive in nature and are usually taken on a players second serve attempt.
+As you may have guessed, these types of racquetball serves are considered defensive in nature and are usually taken on players’ second serve attempts.

 This helps ensure the ball gets put into play by the serving player and reduces the risk of failing both serves and giving up the point.